expo/expo/docs/pages/versions/unversioned/sdk/map-view.md

 ## Deploying Google Maps to an Android standalone app

-> If you've already registered a project for another service or platform, such as Maps for iOS or Google Sign In, you enable the **Maps SDK for Android** on your project and jump to step 4.
+> If you've already registered a project for another Google service on Android, such as Google Sign In, you enable the **Maps SDK for Android** on your project and jump to step 4.

 #### 1. Register a Google Cloud API project and enable the Maps SDK for Android